cagov/data-infrastructure/docs/security.md

 The DSE team both manages CalData projects and onboards clients into Fivetran, and so its members have Account Administrator roles.

-## Third-party SaaS Integrations

-Often a third-party software-as-a-service (SaaS) provider will require service accounts to access resources within a cloud account.
-For example, `dbt` requires [fairly expansive permissions](https://docs.getdbt.com/reference/warehouse-setups/bigquery-setup#required-permissions) within your cloud data warehouse to create, transform, and drop data.

-Specific IAM roles needed for a SaaS product are usually documented in their setup guides.
-These should be periodically reviewed by CalData and ODI IT-Ops staff to ensure they are still required.

 ## IAM through infrastructure-as-code